knative/func/docs/reference/func_config_git_set.md

       --gh-webhook-secret string   GitHub Webhook Secret used for payload validation.
 If not specified, it will be generated automatically.
   -t, --git-branch string          Git revision (branch) to be used when deploying via the Git repository ($FUNC_GIT_BRANCH) -d, --git-dir string             Directory in the Git repository containing the function (default is the root) ($FUNC_GIT_DIR)
       --git-provider string        The type of the Git platform provider to setup webhook.
 This value is usually automatically generated from input URL, use this parameter to override this setting.
-Currently supported providers are "github".
+Currently supported providers are "github" and "gitlab".
   -g, --git-url string             Repository url containing the function to build ($FUNC_GIT_URL) -h, --help                       help for set
   -i, --image string               Full image name in the form [registry]/[namespace]/[name]:[tag]@[digest].
 This option takes precedence over --registry.
 Specifying digest is optional, but if it is given, 'build' and 'push' phases are disabled. ($FUNC_IMAGE)